theKashey/react-imported-component/README.md

 }
 ```
 What you could load using `useImported`?
 Everything - `imported` itself is using it to import components.

+> `useImported` is an excellent example for loading translations, which are usually a simple json, in a _trackable_ way.

 <a name="api"/>